 Before purchasing a watch on the online, read The Watchmaker’s guide to the Grey Market, from the desk of our owner, below.

-What is a grey market watch?
+What is a ‘Grey Market’ Watch?

 So what does this mean?

-There’s not much the manufacturers can do to battle this, they’ve been trying for years and it doesn’t seem to have much effect.
-Grey market goods are usually the genuine article.
-They are the same product you would get walking into your fine jeweler.
-And they are available at significant savings.
+There’s not much manufacturers can do to battle this, they’ve been trying for years and it doesn’t seem to have much effect.
+‘Grey Market’ goods are usually the genuine article.
+They are the same product you would get walking into a fine jeweler, and they are available at significant savings.
 Free shipping.
 No sales tax.
 Tempting, I know.

-So, why shouldn’t you buy grey?
+So, why shouldn’t you buy ‘Grey’?

-A company selling on razor thin margins cannot possibly staff a quality watchmaker (or team of watchmakers if they are a bigger operation).
-A quality watchmaker’s skills are in enormous demand, and watch repair is time consuming and expensive.
-A grey market company cannot hire skilled watchmakers on the business model where they make $20-$30 on a sale, ship it for free, and then have to back it up.
-They hire whomever will “get it out the door”.
-Grey market companies do not have access to genuine spare parts.
-This high quality watch is going to be repaired by the lowest bidder using generic parts.
-That’s the reality of a grey market warranty.
+A company selling on razor-thin margins cannot possibly staff a quality watchmaker (or team of watchmakers if they are a bigger operation).
+A quality watchmaker’s skills are currently in enormous demand, and watch repair is both time consuming and expensive.
+A ‘Grey Market’ company simply cannot hire skilled watchmakers on a business model where they make $20.00-$30.00 on a sale, ship it for free, and then have to guarantee performance and maintenance.
+They hire unskilled technicians whose primary mandate is to “get it out the door”.
+Critically, ‘Grey Market’ companies also do not have access to genuine and original spare parts.
+Repairs in this world are performed by the lowest bidder, using generic parts.
+That’s the reality of a ‘Grey Market’ “warranty”.